App-vNext/Polly/README.md

 # Thread safety

-The existing policies (retry and circuit-breaker) are fully thread-safe, and the intention is that the forthcoming wider resilience policies will be thread-safe too.
+The existing policies (retry and circuit-breaker) are fully thread-safe, and the intention is that the forthcoming wider resilience policies will be thread-safe, too.

 While the internal operation of the policy is thread-safe, this does not magically make delegates you execute through the policy thread-safe: if delegates you execute through the policy are not thread-safe, they remain not thread-safe.